Marching Chiefs: History

 Color guard auxiliary was added in 1970.
 The 1976 season marked the term of William Raxdale as director of the Chiefs.
 The step was introduced as part of an overall shift to a strict drum-and-bugle-corps aesthetic in which the Chiefs performed the same show at every game during the '76 football season.
 While the overall philosophy was not retained, the glide step introduced in that season is still used as a contrasting marching style by the Chiefs.

 In 1977 Bentley Shellahamer, a Chiefs alumnus, took over directorship.
 Shellahamer reinstated the Chiefs' characteristic style of marching while emphasizing flexibility and innovation in matching visuals to music.
 In 1978 Chiefs performed their second of many NFL performance during a game for the New Orleans Saints.
 Chiefs surpassed 300 members during the 1981 football season which was marked by a trip to Ohio State University.
-Dr. Whitcomb conducted the combined bands in a performance of the National Anthem which Dr. Shellahamer described as the "ultimate experience."
+Dr. Whitcomb conducted the combined bands in a performance of "The Star-Spangled Banner", America's national anthem, which Dr. Shellahamer described as the "ultimate experience."
 1981 was also the year that alumnus Dave Westberry took on the role of the "Voice of the Marching Chiefs."
 The next year Andre Arrouet became interim director while Dr. Shellahamer took leave to work on his doctorate at Ohio State.